- Politics and Social Issues

 Basis of Pakistan

-Pakistan is a theocratic state founded on the basis that Muslims of the sub-continent are a different ‘nation’ and thus deserve a separate home land.
+Pakistan is a theocratic state founded on the basis that Muslims of the sub-continent is a different ‘nation’ and thus deserve a separate homeland.
 This plea was accepted by the British and the state of Pakistan was carved out of India in 1947.
 The first Governor General of Pakistan was Mohammed Ali Jinnah a man who claimed to be secular, yet espoused the cause of a separate Muslim state.

 Clamor for the Sharia by Religious Fanatics

 The raisen d’être of Pakistan is a Muslim state and from the beginning, there was a growing clamor for implementation of the Sharia, which was resisted by the educated elite and intellectuals. initially, Pakistan inherited all the laws framed by the British but a growing clamor by the religious ulema, who were in a minority soured the atmosphere.

 Zulfikar Bhutto and His Constitution

 The first years after the creation of Pakistan the laws enacted by the British were adopted by Pakistan.
 The advent of Zulfikar Ali Bhutto in 1972 was a watershed in Pakistan politics.
 Bhutto for all his qualities was a poor leader and it was no surprise that he was overthrown in a military coup in 1977 by General Zia-ul-Haq.
 But before that, he had framed a constitution which had elements of equality for all.

 General Zia had a very little mass following and wished to get rid of Bhutto who had some standing among the masses.
 He subsequently got Bhutto hanged on a charge of conspiracy to murder a political opponent.
 But despite the exit of Bhutto General Zia-ul-Haq felt insecure.
 He, however, hit on a novel idea to win the support of the hard-line Islamic mullahs and groups by enacting an ordinance known as the Hudood ordinance.